Ophiase/Oracle-Consensus/documentation/README.md

 We want to approximate the value of $e$ and estimate the credibility of this estimation. \
 For basic law distributions, the visual intution is to characterize the $e$ value as the mode / center of the spike.

+The kind of models that fit in our modelization can be simplified into fuzzy logic : \
+A `stress level` valued in $]0;1[$ would make as much sense in `{low, mid-low, moderate, mid-high, high}` \
+Therefore, the accuracy of the consensus matters more than the precision of its value.

 ### Example

 Let's say we want to create smart contracts based on the psychology of investors in Bitcoin.